Do you want to install and set up All in One SEO for WordPress?

-Once you’ve completed the fields, click on the ‘Save and Continue’ button to move on to the next step.
+Once you have completed all the fields that you can, just click on the ‘Save and Continue’ button to move on to the next step.

-Next, you’ll be asked to turn on SEO features.
+Next, you will be asked to turn on SEO features.
 The essential SEO features like XML Sitemaps and Optimized Search Appearance are already turned on.
-You can choose other features you want to turn on.
+You can choose other features you want to enable.

 If you are unsure, then you can leave the default options and move on to the next step.

 Below that, you will see advanced options.
-You need to configure them to your own requirements.
+You can configure them to your own needs.

 The first option is to choose whether your site is live or under construction.
-If you don’t want search engines to list your website right now, then you can choose the under construction option.
+If you don’t want search engines to list your website right now, then you can choose ‘Under Construction’.

-The next option is to include all post types (e.g. posts, pages, products, etc.) in search results.
+The next option is to include all post types (such as posts, pages, and products) in search results.
 If you are unsure, then keep it turned on for all post types.

-Next, you need to choose if you have a multi-author or a single author blog.
-If you have a single author blog, then you need to select this option to avoid duplicate content plenty.
+Next, you need to choose if you have a multi-author or a single-author blog.
+If you have a single-author WordPress blog, then you need to select this option to avoid duplicate content.

 The redirect attachment pages option is turned on by default.
 Attachment pages are low text pages, and it is highly recommended to redirect them because it will improve your overall SEO score.